 Sune, who is the Chairman of the Board of the Drive Foundation, has almost 25 years of experience in communication consulting, and has, among other things, had clients such as Politiken, Danmarks Indsamling, Médecins Sans Frontières, DR, Ældre Sagen, Børns Vilkår, the Council for Safe Traffic, the SoSu schools and others.
 In addition to that, he has held a number of positions on boards and advisory boards.

-At Drive, we develop and gather knowledge and methods within education and psychological intervention and support for children with special needs.
+At the Drive Practice Lab, we develop and gather knowledge and methods within education and psychological intervention and support for children with special needs.
 We do this in collaboration with our partners, internal and external researchers as well as specialists in e.g. pedagogy, learning and psychology.
 Through our work, we strengthen the research area and support an evidence-based approach to working with children facing challenges and their families.

-Everything we do in our learning hub is for the benefit of the individual child, family and society.
+Everything we do in the Drive Practice Lab is for the benefit of the individual child, family and society.
 Our goal is to share knowledge and methods nationally and internationally and contribute to improving conditions and support for children with special needs – regardless of where in the world they live and what their background is.